in

 Corner Brook

-As a major port city on the west coast, Corner Brook offers average annual wages of approximately CAD 50,000 to CAD 60,000.
-The paper mill and related forestry jobs as well as public sector and service jobs across retail, healthcare and education comprise the top industries.
+As a major port city on the West Coast, Corner Brook offers average annual wages of approximately CAD 50,000 to CAD 60,000.
+The paper mill and related forestry jobs, as well as public sector and service jobs across retail, healthcare and education, comprise the top industries.

 Labrador City

 Located in western Labrador, this city of 10,000 residents has average salaries of around CAD 60,000 to CAD 75,000 per year.
-The economy and higher than average wages are driven largely by the iron ore mining sector which employs thousands of skilled professionals.
+The economy and higher-than-average wages are driven largely by the iron ore mining sector, which employs thousands of skilled professionals.

 Labour Force Estimates for Newfoundland and Labrador by Industry